deephdc/deep-docs/source/user/others/video-demos.rst

 * How to use some of the modules available in the Marketplace
 * How to develop a module in the Testbed
 * ...

+Bear in mind the demos can become quickly **outdated** so please refer to the docs for the latest information.